atomic-penguin/chef-fundamentals/slides/resources-in-depth/01_slide.md

     chef > attributes
     chef:attributes >

-`recipes` is the context of the Chef Recipe DSL.
+`recipe` is the context of the Chef Recipe DSL.

     chef > recipe
     chef:recipe >